"This is unjust": Hakimi breaks silence on alleged sexual offence ahead of trial

 Hakimi breaks silence on sexual offence allegations

-Shortly after that announcement, the reigning African Footballer of the Year shared a message on X, formerly known as Twitter, insisting he is innocent.
+Shortly after that announcement, the reigning African Footballer of the Year shared a message on X, insisting he is innocent.

 “Today, a forced coupling accusation is enough to justify a trial, even though I deny it and everything proves it’s false,” Hakimi wrote.